-Subjects deemed exempt from wearing the study CGM for 14-days will be eligible to immediately commence the hybrid closed-loop phase.
+Subjects deemed exempt from wearing the study CGM for 14-days will be immediately eligible to commence the hybrid closed-loop phase starting at Visit 4.

 Non-G6 Users

 All non-G6 users will be required to participate in the entire 14-day standard therapy phase.
 At the commencement of the standard therapy phase, subjects will be dispensed a CGM receiver that will be blinded and all user settable CGM alerts will be turned off.
 The device will record continuous glucose information over the 14-day period.